alexhoma/mpwar-frameworks-project-v2/README.md

 Context
 --------------
   * **BlogBundle** <br>
     This is supposed to be part of the original application, so it's a very simple blog example to test our TrackerBundle.<br>
+    Composed by one entity called `Post`.<br>
+    It comes with a Blog section and Admin section:
+      * **In Admin**: you can create new posts, edit, and list all of them.
-  Here you can create posts, list and read them (not delete or update).<br>
+      * **In Blog**: you can list only published posts and read them.

-  It only has one entity called `Post`.
+    The admin section could be in an AdminBundle, but I just wanted to keep things simple.

   * **TrackerBundle** <br>
     This is our visits tracker.
 It takes the User Agent via javascript and saves it to our application.<br>